enatech/kubernetes/hands-on/RBAC/README.md

 ### Create a ServiceAccount, ClusterRole and RoleBinding specific to namespaces so that only actions defined in the CLusterRole are allowed on the namespaces

+kubectl create ns ns1

-kubectl create ns ns1 ns2
+kubectl create ns ns2

 kubectl apply -f nginx.yaml